 Allotment gardening offers the benefit of a year-round healthy lifestyle that is active, sustainable and socially inclusive – and it also contributes to biodiversity.

-The feedback from a recently completed public consultation is currently being evaluated.
+The feedback from a recently completed public consultation has been evaluated, and the Community Food Growing Strategy was approved on 16th April 2020.
 The Community Food Growing Strategy contains a vision “To encourage and enable people in our community who wish to grow their own food, by providing information on potential community food growing spaces, advice and guidance.”

 The strategy was developed in line with the Scottish Government’s Community Empowerment (Scotland) Act 2015, and if it is approved (due in April 2020) it will provide advice and guidance for those individuals and community groups who wish to grow their own food, as well as information on potential community food growing spaces.